‘DAD’S ARMY: THE MOVIE’

 Now that’s not to say Liz Frazer is terrible as Mrs. Pike.
 She plays the character decently well for the few scenes she’s in.
 But she doesn’t match to the edge Janet Davies had with Mrs. Pike in the TV series.
 Jimmy Perry wasn’t happy with the casting decision of Liz Frazer.
 It was imposed by Columbia.

 There were plans for a sequel to the ‘Dad’s Army’ movie.
 Sadly that didn’t happen, which is a shame.
 The film had mixed reviews despite performing well at the box office.
-Apparently the sequel would’ve been called ‘Dad’s Army and the Secret U-Boat Base’.
+Apparently the sequel would have been called ‘Dad’s Army and the Secret U-Boat Base’.
 Possible ‘Deadly Attachment’ movie?

 ‘Dad’s Army: The Movie’ rating – 7/10